pdxrod/clearcut-spring/README.md

 from samples on the [spring.io](https://spring.io/) website.

+You need MySQL.
+Get it from [dev.mysql.com/downloads/](https://dev.mysql.com/downloads/) if you don't have it.

+Run the following command from the command-line

+`mysql -u root < src/main/resources/schema-all.sql`

+(You don't have to give root as the user, and you may need a password, in which case add `-p`

+`mysql -u <USERNAME> -p < src/main/resources/schema-all.sql`

+in which case MySQL will ask you for a password).

 You need the Java JDK.
 See https://java.com/en/download/faq/develop.xml.

 You also need to have installed Gradle from https://gradle.org/ -